vshi2316/AD_Multimodal_Study/README.md

 2. Cross-fitted model predictions for reader-study participants who overlap the discovery cohort.
 3. Frozen model predictions for reader-study participants without discovery overlap.
 4. A participant-independent Alzheimer Disease Neuroimaging Initiative validation cohort with 318 participants and no discovery identifiers.
-5. A clinical-proxy validation in the Australian Imaging, Biomarker and Lifestyle cohort.
+5. A clinical-proxy validation in the Australian Imaging, Biomarkers and Lifestyle cohort.
 6. Exploratory analyses in the Anti-Amyloid Treatment in Asymptomatic Alzheimer's Disease and Harvard Aging Brain Study cohorts.
 7. Longitudinal boundary shift integral and cognitive outcome sensitivity analyses.